skammer/vasiliev.me/about.md

 I write code to make certain websites run and look beautiful.
 And I write some other code that has nothing to do with websites just to have fun.
+Mostly struggling with Javascript, Ruby and now some Clojure.
+Wrote trace ammounts of code in Go, Forth, Haskell, Rust, Pascal, asm,
+      R and&nbsp;C.

 Currently working as a grumpy frontend developer at [Bookmate][bookmate].

-I do need to write a proper about page, but life gets in the way al the time
+I do need to write a proper about page, but life gets in the way all the time
 :/